What Does Serum-Free Media Mean?

 It would appear that while there is a lack of consensus on the definition of ‘serum-free’, the term exists because scientists are looking for certain attributes in their media.The term was born from an urgent need to find an alternative to the broadly adopted FBS for cell therapy.

-The advent of cell therapy has created a need for cell media that is free from as many immune response eliciting substances as possible.
-Naturally this lead to a ‘mandate’ to remove FBS from media due to its non-human (i.e. bovine) origin.
-In addition, FBS has been notorious for introducing variability into cell culture systems.
-The wrong FBS can introduce a degree of irreproducibility due to the variations from lot-to-lot.
-Lastly, the large demand for FBS has led to adulterated or counterfeit products on the market.
-The issues caused by FBS have prompted the innovation of better media and a call for better definition in cell culture.
+The advent of cell therapy has created a demand for cell media that is free from immune response eliciting substances.
+This has led to a requirement to remove FBS (fetal bovine serum) from cell media due to its non-human origin.
+FBS has been known to introduce variability into cell culture systems, leading to issues of irreproducibility due to lot-to-lot variations.
+Moreover, the high demand for FBS has resulted in adulterated or counterfeit products on the market.
+As a result, there is a need for better media and improved definition in cell culture processes.

 What Are the Needs?

-- Functionality – cells grow robustly and can perform their therapeutic function according to Critical Quality Attributes
+• Functionality: Cells should grow robustly and perform their therapeutic function according to Critical Quality Attributes.

-- Cost Effective – with the goal of reducing the patient price of cell therapies, media should not be cost prohibitive
+• Cost-Effectiveness: To reduce the patient price of cell therapies, media should not be overly expensive.

 Is Human Serum the Answer?

-Human serum (HS) is the gold standard supplement used in many clinical/manufacturing cell therapy media.
-Although human serum is a better alternative than FBS, there are similar challenges that present a degree of variability and irreproducibility.
+Human serum (HS) is a widely used supplement in clinical and manufacturing cell therapy media.
+While it is a better alternative to FBS, it still presents some challenges that introduce variability and irreproducibility:

-- The supply of HS is dependent and limited to the number& health of donors
+• Dependency on Donor Health: The supply of HS is dependent on the number and health of donors.

-- A large majority of HS is not collected or fully tested under FDA guidelines
+• Lack of FDA Guidelines: A large portion of HS is not collected or fully tested under FDA guidelines.

-- Varying levels of protein in human serum can cause growth variability
+• Protein Levels: Varying protein levels in human serum can cause growth variability in cells.

 We Need Serum Alternatives

-Clearly, our industry does not have a set definition for what ‘serum-free’ means.
-The scientific community needs better alternatives that would provide better results and drive breakthroughs.
-FBS and human serum available were not satisfying that need which is why the term serum-free exists.
-The industry needs serum alternatives to address these issues because clinical usage and trials for the cell therapy space are on the rise and the amount of human serum in the world is finite.
+The industry lacks a standardized definition for “serum-free.”
+Therefore, the scientific community requires better alternatives that can provide improved results and drive breakthroughs.
+The current options, FBS and human serum, are not entirely satisfying this need, which is why the term “serum-free” exists.
+To address these issues and accommodate the rising clinical usage and trials in the cell therapy space, the industry needs serum alternatives since the availability of human serum is finite.